About Papeete

 Money-Saving Tips:

-1. Book in Advance: Secure accommodation and tours early for better rates.
+1. Book Accommodation in Advance: Secure better deals by booking early.

-2. Eat Like a Local: Opt for food trucks and local markets for affordable meals.
+2. Eat Like a Local: Try food trucks or local markets for budget-friendly meals.

 #

-- Shoulder seasons (April-May, October-November) offer lower prices and fewer crowds.
+- Shoulder Seasons (April-May, October-November): Lower accommodation prices and fewer crowds.

 #